eteries/otus-js-9-11-react-weather/cool-weather-app/README.md

 * [facebook/watchman#358](https://github.com/facebook/watchman/issues/358)
 * [ember-cli/ember-cli#6259](https://github.com/ember-cli/ember-cli/issues/6259)

 It is reported that installing Watchman 4.7.0 or newer fixes the issue.
-If you use [Homebrew](http://brew.sh/), you can run these commands to update it:
+If you use [Homebrew](http://brew.sh/), you can run these commands to updateSelectedWeather it:

 ```
 watchman shutdown-server